RyanBeatty/Distributed-Snapshot/README.md

 # Snaps
-Implementing the Spezialetti-Kearns extension to the Chandy-Lamport algorithm for consistent distributed snapshots in Haskell
+Implementing the Spezialetti-Kearns extension to the Chandy-Lamport algorithm for consistent distributed snapshots in Haskell (very much a work in progress at the moment).